 Cyber thieves use the internet as a weapon to deploy cyber attacks on every scale of enterprises.
-These cyber scams come in various forms, including emails attempting to trick users into handing over their personal information over phishing sites or counterfeited web pages.
-It is a type of internet fraud where cyber attackers hide or provide incorrect information to trick victims out of money, property or confidential data.
+These cyber scams come in various forms, including emails attempting to trick users into handing their personal information over to phishing sites or counterfeited web pages.
+It is a type of internet fraud where cyber attackers hide or provide incorrect information to trick victims out of money, property, or confidential data.

-Voice phishing is a phone fraud that uses social engineering over the telephone to get access to user’s personal and financial information.
+Voice phishing is a phone fraud that uses social engineering over the telephone to get access to users’ personal and financial information.
 The fraudsters use modern practices like caller ID spoofing or automated systems to sound like a legitimate authority overcall.
 Vishing is typically used for stealing credit card numbers or related information with the help of identity theft.

-SMS phishing is a fraudulent activity that is attempted to acquire personal information like passwords and user details by impersonating as a trustworthy identity.
+SMS phishing is a fraudulent activity that is attempted to acquire personal information like passwords and user details by impersonating a trustworthy identity.
 This social engineering technique involves cell phone text messages to deliver the bait to indulge victims to divulge their personal information on the attached link in the text message.

-How to prevent Cyberattacks?
+How to Prevent Cyberattacks?

 With the help of cyber attack simulators like Threatcop, an organization can not only train but also make the individuals working, become proactive towards the prevailing cyber risks.
-Apart from that, it is necessary to make employees working in an organization, have the knowledge and are updated on the cyber threat postures existing.
+Apart from that, it is necessary to make employees working in an organization, have the knowledge and are updated on the cyber threat postures that exist.

-Cyber attack simulators help not only help in identifying the level of vulnerabilities but also improve it so as to create a defensive system by strengthening the weakest link in the organization.
+Cyber attack simulators help not only in identifying the level of vulnerabilities but also improve it so as to create a defensive system by strengthening the weakest link in the organization.